jkljkl1197/DubX-Script/README.md

 To get My Personnal Version click on the link: https://github.com/jkljkl1197/DubX-Script/tree/MyVersion

 2017-02-19: Dubx project as been deleted by the owner, the website is unreachable and the chrome app as been deleted.
 But This version still work.

+I think the project dubx was replace by https://github.com/DubPlus/DubPlus it's the same dev, Fonctionnality and all.

 # Dub X (source)
 - A simple script/extension for Dubtrack.fm